 Even with the real estate market improving, homeowners are in a competitive market and it can be difficult to make a quick sale, so there is added importance to creating an appealing atmosphere for potential buyers.

-Cleaning the home is a simple answer and a house can look good enough to showcase right after a good cleaning, but by following these steps your home will make a great impression with prospective buyers.
+Cleaning the home is a simple answer and a house can look good enough to showcase right after a good cleaning, but by following these steps your home will make a great impression on prospective buyers.

 1) Start by eliminating all clutter.